FraunhoferIOSB/FAAAST-Service/docs/source/basics/faq.md

 Duplicate identifier 'https://admin-shell.io/zvei/nameplate/2/0/Nameplate/Markings/Marking/ExplosionSafeties/ExplosionSafety/IncompleteDevice' - identifiers must be globally unique (de.fraunhofer.iosb.ilt.faaast.service.starter.ExecutionExceptionHandler)
 ```
 Your model contains a modeling error which can lead to severe issues.
-If you wish to ignore this, you can start FA³ST Service with the –no-validation flag
+If you wish to ignore this, you can start FA³ST Service with the `--no-validation` flag.
 ```
-java -jar starter-{version}.jar -m example.aasx –-no-validation
+java -jar starter-{version}.jar -m example.aasx --no-validation
 ```

-If the error is not specified, you are probably trying to load an older V2 model, such as provided by [admin-shell-io](https://admin-shell-io.com/samples/)
+If the error is not specified, you are probably trying to load an older V2 model, such as provided by [admin-shell-io](https://admin-shell-io.com/samples/).
 ```
 [ERROR] Error loading model file
 ```
 In this case, the model has to be updated to V3 with the current version of AASX Package Explorer.
-If the V3 model can be loaded by the AASX Package Explorer and fails to load, please submit an issue with the model here: https://github.com/FraunhoferIOSB/FAAAST-Service/issues/new/choose
+If the V3 model can be loaded by the AASX Package Explorer and fails to load, please submit an issue with the model [here](https://github.com/FraunhoferIOSB/FAAAST-Service/issues/new/choose).

 For testing purposes, we provide an example model here: <!--start:download-model-->
 {download}`Model <https://github.com/FraunhoferIOSB/FAAAST-Service/tree/main/misc/examples>`<!--end:download-model-->